visheshparab/Commands/README.md

 # commands
-Here you will get shortcut keys for vscode, git, cmd, browser
+Here you will get commands and shortcut keys for vscode, git, cmd, browser, node